tsaekao/npm-demo/API.md

  used to identify this enumeration, especially in validation error messages.
 Empty string if not specified during construction.

+Note that this own-property is non-enumerable on purpose.
+Enumerable properties on this instance are the keys in this enumeration.

 **Kind**: instance property of [<code>Enumeration</code>](#rtvref.Enumeration)
 **Read only**: true
 <a name="rtvref.Enumeration+$values"></a>